How To Squash Workplace Bullying Without Bullying Back!

 It is a big mistake to do this.
 Letting it ruin your life by obsessing over it robs you of all of your power.
 It makes you feel weak and hopeless.
 You may start to feel insecure and confused.
 I felt that some of it was my fault and some of it was theirs.

-Often when you are overly fixated on a problem it can lead to addiction in your life.
+Often when you are overly fixated on a problem, it can lead to addiction in your life.
 You may try to "escape" from it all.
-Many studies have found that there is a strong connection between bulling at the workplace and suicide.
+Many studies have found that there is a strong connection between bullying at the workplace and suicide.

-I remember a friend of mine experienced her cousin killing himself over extreme workplace abuse and bulling.
+I remember a friend of mine who's cousin killed himself over extreme workplace abuse and bullying.
 It's very hard not to let workplace bullying ruin your life.
 Get yourself out of the cycle.
 You need to take action.
-There was many different ways you can take action.
-You can get intervention, confront your bully, or get personal counseling.
+There are many different ways you can take action.
+You can host an intervention, confront your bully yourself, or get personal counseling.
 If you don't do anything about the situation you will internalize it and not be able to control your feelings.